 The literal terms of the statute might be read to limit protected conduct to that involved in a formal proceeding.
 However, the Supreme Court in Kasten v.
 Saint-Gobain Performance Plastics Corp., 563 U.S. 1 (2011), held that “the statutory term ‘filed any complaint’ includes oral as well as written complaints within its scope,” id. at 4.
 “To fall within the scope of the antiretaliation provision, a complaint must be sufficiently clear and detailed for a reasonable employer to understand it, in light of both content and context, as an assertion of rights protected by the statute and a call for their protection.
 This standard can be met, however, by oral complaints, as well as by written ones.”
 Id. at 14.

 The Kasten Court declined to decide whether the anti-retaliation provision encompasses complaints made to a private employer rather than to the government.
 See id. at 17 (applying the Court’s usual practice of declining to “consider a separate legal question not raised in the certiorari briefs”).
-The Third Circuit has not yet decided that question either.
+The Court of Appeals has not yet decided that question either.
 It is worth noting that several district courts within the Circuit, as well as most of the other Courts of Appeal, have held that Section 215(a)(3) should be construed broadly.
 In a pre-Kasten case, Dougherty v.
 Ciber, Inc., 2005 WL 2030473 (M.D.
 Pa.
 2005), a district court provided an analysis of the statute and the case law that still seems relevant:

 The United States Court of Appeals for the Third Circuit has not directly addressed the issue of whether making an informal complaint to an employer constitutes a protected activity under section 215(a)(3).
 Although some courts have narrowly construed the language of section 215(a)(3), many circuits give effect to the remedial nature of the FLSA by affording broad employee protection through a liberal interpretation of section 215(a)(3).
 See, e.g., Valerio v.
 Putnam Assoc., Inc., 173 F.3d 35, 42-43 (1st Cir.1999) (finding that “filed any complaint” encompasses more than filings with a government agency such that filing of a complaint with an employer may give rise to a retaliation claim); Lambert v.
 Ackerly, 180 F.3d 997, 1005 (9th Cir.1999) (holding that “filed any complaint” “extends to employees who complain to their employer about an alleged violation of the Act”); EEOC v.
 Romeo Cmty.
 Sch., 976 F.2d 985, 989-90 (6th Cir.1992) (holding that plaintiff’s oral complaint to her employer was sufficient to trigger the protection of § 215(a)(3)); Love v.
 RE/MAX of Am., Inc., 738 F.2d 383, 387 (10th Cir.1984) (holding that § 215(a)(3) “also applies to the unofficial assertion rights through complaints at work”); EEOC v.
 White & Son Enters., 881 F.2d 1006, 1011 (11th Cir.1975) (concluding that even though the aggrieved parties did not file a formal complaint with a government agency, “the unofficial complaints expressed by the women to their employer about unequal pay constitute an assertion of rights protected under the [FLSA]”).